List of Kamen Rider Gaim characters: Sengoku Period

-The Sengoku Period (戦極時代, Sengoku Jidai), also known as World of Bujin (武神の世界, Bujin no Sekai), is an alternate reality that the Armored Riders reminiscent of Japan's historical Sengoku period that the Armored Riders entered through atypical Cracks in the Helheim Forest.
-This reality is exclusive to the film Kamen Rider × Kamen Rider Gaim & Wizard: The Fateful Sengoku Movie Battle.
+The Sengoku Period (戦極時代, Sengoku Jidai), also known as World of Bujin (武神の世界, Bujin no Sekai), is an alternate reality that is the reminiscent of Japan's historical Sengoku period that the Armored Riders entered through atypical Cracks in the Helheim Forest.
+This reality is exclusive to the crossover film Kamen Rider × Kamen Rider Gaim & Wizard: The Fateful Sengoku Movie Battle.

 Bujin Riders

-The Bujin Riders, or simply Bujin (武神), are alternate reality versions of the 14 Heisei Kamen Riders that preceded Gaim who each serve as a lord's champion.
+The Bujin Riders, or simply Bujin (武神), are alternate reality versions of the 14 Heisei Kamen Riders who preceded Gaim who each serve as a lord's champion.
 They are all defeated by Kamen Rider Bujin Gaim and consumed by the Pitcher Plant Monster: